 During the August 26th broadcast, Wallace aired a fourth installment of a BOAH series based upon the works of a communist sympathizer.
 And, again, the audience was not informed as to the provenance of the source.
 It was also announced that a fifth, and final, installment will be aired on September 2nd.

-At this point, the Seinfeld episode (S6, E10) titled “The Race” comes to mind, as it touched upon communist evangelism.
+At this point, the Seinfeld episode that touched upon communist evangelism comes to mind:

 If only Wheels had that “KID” amongst its hosts to call out Wallace.
 Instead, the audience is stuck with sycophantic Ingram, cowardly El Attrache and childish Grantham.